busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 Hostname: hello-app-5fdb69cd94-lxtv4
 * Connection #0 to host 192.168.64.100 left intact
 ```
+### What to Look for:

+ - Status Code: You should see `HTTP/1.1 200 OK,` indicating that the ingress is correctly routing traffic to your application.
+ - Response Content: You should see the expected content, such as `Hello, world!` and details about the app version and hostname, confirming that the application is running properly.
+ - IP Address: The IP address here is the external IP of the ingress, which may differ from the Ingress controller’s internal IP.
+Ensure you're using the correct IP from the `LoadBalancer` service.

+If curl confirms that the ingress is routing traffic correctly, the next step is to set up DNS to route traffic to the correct address in a user-friendly way, i.e., via a browser.

 ## Step 4 - Assign a DNS name

 The external IP allocated to the ingress controller is where all incoming traffic should be routed.
 To make this work, you'll need to add this IP address to a DNS zone that you control.
 For example, you could map it to a domain like example.example.com.